Accommodation Services

 • Where to get information on housing advice

-Clients are provided with the following Tenancy Information Packs in their own language to refer to at any time.
-The Tenancy Information Pack assists in the delivery and reinforcement of the Tenancy training and Orientation program training:
+Clients Humanitarian Entrants are provided with a Tenancy Information Packs in their own language to refer to at any time:

 A series of multilingual videos have been developed by Consumer Affairs Victoria and AMES Australia to explain tenants’ rights and responsibilities.
 The animated clips have been dubbed into Arabic, Karen, Swahili and Dari for the benefit of Victoria’s growing Iraqi, Syrian, Myanmar and Congolese communities.